phonghaido/cloud-data-migration/README.md

 - **PubSub Emulator**: Message queue to coordinate and distribute message to each service to be consumed
 - **Redis**: In-memory cache to store published messages and processed files information
 - **Data Migration Service**: Consumes file info from message queue, then downloads it from Amazon S3 and uploads it to GCS
 - **Publisher**: A HTTP Web server that publishes the file info to message queue.
-Also provides APIs for managing the cache
+It has a job running in background for every 10 minutes to publish all the file in Amazon S3 and also at the same time, can handle the incoming request for cache management.

 ## Use Case Analysis